GiorgioNatili/ntfenervit/setup/tasks/domenico_migration.md

 #Modified the field its_user into owner (changed the FK to User)

-## To add FK to coupons in EventSignup table
+## To add FK to coupons in EventSignup table after merging of branch coupon_CR_1

     coupon = models.ForeignKey('coupon.Coupon', null=True)